 Generally, lighting is designed purely for functionality (i.e., allowing us to see to perform a task or to illuminate an area so it can be safely navigated).
-However, a human-centric lighting (HCL) installation goes far beyond just functionality, it provides functionality, and it can also provide biological/health benefits.
+However, a human-centric lighting (HCL) installation goes far beyond just functionality, it can also provide biological, health and productivity benefits.

 People are now spending more time indoors whether it be for work or leisure than our ancestors before us.
 Studies have shown that this can have a negative effect on people’s wellbeing and natural circadian rhythm.
 We have a natural circadian rhythm which is in essence our natural 24-hour wake/sleep cycle (which is closely tied into the sun rising and setting).